ream/deprecated/docs/README.md

 ### Root component

-By default we have a [built-in root component](https://github.com/ream/ream/blob/master/app/App.vue), you can export a custom one as well:
+By default the root component is `router-view`, but you can provide your own one:

 ```js
 // src/index.js